 Great Smoky Mountains National Park Reopening Updates

-We have great news!
 The Great Smoky Mountains National Park began reopening on May 9!
 If you’ve been missing going for a hike through the Smoky Mountains, your wait is over.
 The reopening will happen in phases, and the first of which included many of the hiking trails and roads.
 The second phase includes all the trails and more secondary roads.
-We’ve gathered all the information we can about the national park reopening:
+Now, more areas in the the Great Smoky Mountains National Park are opening Sept.
+3. We’ve gathered all the information we can about the national park reopening:

 June 8th Reopenings